codespede/pwoli/docs/index.md

 ### Support or Contact

-Pwoli is created at InternetMango.

-Please feel free to shoot a mail to info@internetmango.com for any queries or concerns.
+Please feel free to shoot a mail to codespede@gmail.com for any queries or concerns.

 We'll be starting our Slack channel soon where you can directly chat with us on clearing your queries.